kevin-schmid/kevin-schmid.github.io/README.md

-Repo for my personal website.
+# Hi, I'm Kevin

+and here is the stuff for my website.
+It is said that every repo should have a README.
+Which I agree, so yea.